JLRitch/wigeon/README.md

 # wigeon
 DB Migrations for the continuous developer.

-This is a framework and cli for building and deploying sql database migrations across your CI/CD-based development, just bring your sql skills and a database (or several)!

 ## Why wigeon?
 Your applications are continuously delivered, why not your databases too?